-As one sort of process thinker, I can rightfully name this communion as newly interacting with uniquely all-inclusive way of newly interacting.
+As one peculiar sort of process thinker, I can rightfully name this communion as newly interacting with uniquely all-inclusive way of newly interacting.

-As one sort of eccentric Christian, I can rightfully name this as communion with the God of Jesus Christ, without forbidding other namings.
+As one peculiar sort of Christian, I can rightfully name this as communion with the God of Jesus Christ, without forbidding other namings.

-This communion is neither controlling nor controlled and thus will not protect me or those I love from incalculable degrees of suffering but will actually make me more compassionate and vulnerable.
+Dialogical communion is neither controlling nor controlled and thus will not protect me or those I love from incalculable degrees of suffering but will actually make me more compassionate and vulnerable.

-In fact, I awaken to this communion, somewhat, simply by writing this down, and then reading it.
+I awaken to this communion, somewhat, simply by writing this down, and then reading it.

 Pointing to this is the best any of us can do, and what I am writing and reading right now is simply another way of pointing that seems to suffice for the moment.